This article will help you better understand the differences and the benefits of each option.

 Kefir Grains or Starter...
 Which Do We Prefer?

 Whether with grains or powdered starter, you will be able to make delicious and healthy kefir at home.

 After that, it's up to you to decide whether you want a more long-term relationship or one-off kefir adventure (we're not judging!)

 We like milk kefir grains for:

-- Their jungle of microorganisms
+- Their diversity of microorganisms

 - Their infinite capacity to produce kefir

-We love powdered kefir starter for:
+We like powdered kefir starter for: